 Tension is the part of a novel that makes the story memorable and is guaranteed to keep your reader frantically reading until the very last page.
 Whether or not the author uses this element of storytelling could be the difference between a "just OK" book or one that keeps you on the edge of your seat.
-For me, all of my favorite books have used different forms of tension to hook readers and their techniques have sucked me right in.
-While there is no strict formula that every author can use, here are few ways to create tension in your own novel.
+All of my favorite books have used different forms of tension to hook readers and their techniques have sucked me right in.
+While there is no strict formula that every author should use, here are few ways to build tension in your own novel.

 Include a Ticking Clock